MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

 ---
 lab:
-  title: Extract data with Content Understanding in Microsoft Foundry
+  title: Extract data with Content Understanding in Microsoft Foundry (deprecated)
   description: If you’ve finished working with the Content Understanding service, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.
   duration: 25 minutes
   level: 100